There are 6 commonly used parasite tests. By comparing all 6, there is 1 parasite test that is most accurate for diagnosing parasitic infections.

 If your doctor spots a parasitic worm (helminth) in your intestines, then your doctor can diagnose a parasite infection.

-Differentiating Old and New Infections: Your doctor will only be able to see current infections.
+Your doctor will only be able to see current infections.

-Convenience: A colonscopy/endoscopy can only be performed with special equipment in a doctors office.
+A colonscopy/endoscopy can only be performed with special equipment in a doctors office.
 Additionally, patients have to undergo uncomfortable bowel prep by taking a strong laxative.

 I would personally not rely on a colonoscopy or endoscopy for complete diagnosis of parasite infections.
-Many parasites are invisible without staining and magnification, so it won’t diagnose any parasites except the largest ones.
+Many parasites are invisible without staining and magnification, so it won’t reliably diagnose parasites except the largest ones.

 Click here to read our more in-depth analysis of the endoscopy/colonoscopy parasite test.